ifremer-bioinformatics/samba/docs/output.md

 **\[OPTIONAL\]**

 Bash script used to check raw sequencing data and metadata file integrity.
-- Demultiplexing control checks if barcodes are the same in reads names within a sample file ([`--barcode_filter`] default is 90%).
+- Demultiplexing control checks if barcodes are the same in reads names within a sample file (`--barcode_filter` default is 90%).
 - Multiple sequencer detection checks if sequencer names are the same in the reads names within a sample file
 - The primer ratio control checks if at least 70% (`--primer_filter` default is 70%) of the raw reads sequences within a sample the sequencing primer.
 - The headers of the metadata file are checked in order to fit to the QIIME2 metadata requirements.

+[Data integrity specific parameters](usage.md#data-integrity) can be set for nf-core/samba custom usage.
 A data integrity CSV report **`data-integrity.csv`** is produced in the pipeline **output directory : `results/project_name/steps_data/01_data_integrity`**

 ![Data integrity report](images/samba-data-integrity.png)